BREATHTAKING SCENERIES and END-OF-THE-WORLD SETTLEMENTS

 Gorno-Altaysk – Ongudai – Kosh-Agach – Chuisky Trakt

-Regular monthly departures: this tour is offered regularly once a month from April to October.
-Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
-If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!
+This tour is offered on a regular monthly basis from May through October.
+Let us know your desired departure month by clicking on the learn-more button below: we will match your preferences with the next relevant scheduled group departure.
+If you are still unsure about your desired departure date, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 The following itinerary refers to our most popular culture-focussed route in Altai.
-This diverse and fascinating land, a very Soviet version of Mongolia, greets its temerarious guests with a cornucopia of natural and cultural wonders.
-In case you are interested in a particularly remote area, secretive ethnicity, unusual activity and/or off-the-beaten-path attraction within the Autonomous Republic of Altai or if you are just looking for an hit-and-run visit to the Ukok Plateau and its surroundings, we can easily meet your needs with a unique tour individually designed according to your preferences.
-Thanks to our deep knowledge of the territory and longstanding collaboration with independent local guides we are able to offer you a wide range of tailored routes and bespoke itineraries across and beyond the high peaks and vast steppes of mystic Altai.
+This diverse and fascinating land greets its temerarious guests with a cornucopia of natural and cultural wonders.
+In case you are interested in a particularly remote area, secretive ethnicity, unusual activity and/or off-the-beaten-path attraction within the Autonomous Republic of Altai or if you are just looking for a hit-and-run visit to Gorno-Altaysk and its surroundings, we will easily meet your needs with a unique tour individually designed according to your preferences.
+Thanks to our deep knowledge of the territory and longstanding collaboration with independent local guides, we are able to offer you a wide range of tailored routes and bespoke itineraries across and beyond the high peaks and vast steppes of mystic Altai.
 We also regularly cater for biologists, conservationists, ethnologists, historians and documentarists alike interested in conducting field research in the region.
 Get in touch for more info on our private tours to Altai!